Contingency Games for Multi-Agent Interaction

+Beyond the jaywalking example (\say{Scenario 1}) introduced in \cref{sec:contingency-features}, we evaluate our method on the following three-player scenario.

-\textbf{Scenario 2: highway overtaking.} The second scenario models three-agent highway interaction, in which an autonomous vehicle attempts to overtake a human-operated vehicle with additional slow traffic in front, \cf~\cref{fig:setup}b.
-To perform this overtaking maneuver safely, the ego agent must reason about possible lane changing intentions of the other vehicle.
-Since the ego agent is uncertain about the target lane of human-driven car in front, it maintains a belief over the hypothesis space~$\Theta = \{\mathrm{merge}, \mathrm{stay}\}$.
+\textbf{Scenario 2: highway overtaking.} In this scenario, an autonomous vehicle attempts to overtake a human-operated vehicle with additional slow traffic in front, \cf~\cref{fig:setup}.

+To perform this overtaking maneuver safely, the robot must reason about possible lane changing intentions of the other vehicle.
+Since the robot is uncertain about the target lane of human-driven car in front, it maintains a belief over the hypothesis space~$\Theta = \{\mathrm{merge}, \mathrm{stay}\}$.
 We add a non-convex collision avoidance constraint between pairs of players which enforces that cars cannot be overtaken on the side of their target lane.

-\textbf{Shared structure.} Throughout all experiments, we model cars as kinematic unicycles, and pedestrians as planar point masses.
+\textbf{Implementation details.} Throughout all experiments, we model cars as kinematic unicycles, and pedestrians as planar point masses.
 All systems evolve in discrete-time with time discretization of~\SI{0.2}{\second} and agents plan over a horizon of~$T=25$ time steps.
-The control inputs as well as the velocity of each agent are bounded by box constraints.
+In both scenarios, road users' costs comprise of a quadratic control penalty and their intent $\theta\in\Theta$ dictates a goal position for pedestrians and a reference lane for cars via a quadratic state cost.
 Collision avoidance constraints are shared between all agents.
-It is this requirement to avoid collisions that introduces an element of competition since each player's unilateral interest to make progress at minimal control effort may conflict with the preferred trajectory of others'.